cyber-duckie/proxmox-vpn-stream/README.md

 ✔ Fallback DNS hijacking
 ✔ Fail-open scenarios when VPN temporarily drops

+6. Set up a hardened Firewall to:

+- General Policy: Drop all inbound traffic by default; allow only explicitly defined connections.

+Tailscale Access:

+- Allow inbound TCP/UDP from Tailscale subnet (100.64.0.0/10) to the host.

+- Allow outbound TCP/UDP to Tailscale subnet.

+- Preserve Tailscale connectivity even when firewall restarts.

+Proxmox GUI (Port 8006):

+- Allow inbound TCP from LAN (192.168.0.0/24) and Tailscale (100.64.0.0/10) only.

+- Drop all other access to port 8006.

+Stremio (Port 8080) & Netdata (Port 19999):

+- Allow inbound TCP from LAN (192.168.0.0/24) only.

+DNS Resolution:

+- Allow outbound TCP/UDP to:

+- Cloudflare DNS: 1.1.1.1

+- VPN DNS: 10.2.0.1

+VPN / LXC Routing:

+- Allow ProtonVPN LXC to forward packets as needed.

+- Allow Stremio LXC traffic routed via VPN LXC.

+Host Security:

+- Allow loopback interface.

+- Allow established and related connections.

+- Drop all other inbound traffic.

+Apply following Firewall rules on the Host-level in following order under Proxmox->Firewall->Add:

+XXXXXX
+XXXXX
+XXXXX

 6. Final test for any DNS / IP Leaks from both containers: